shaloo/docs.arcana/docs/auth/integrate/custom-oauth.md

 If you specify the `alwaysVisible` flag as `true` when creating the `AuthProvider` in the integration code above, the embedded {{config.extra.arcana.wallet_name}} UI is displayed instantly within the app's context after JWT claim verification via the `loginWithCustomProvider` method.

-Next, developers can use the provider initialized earlier to allow authenticated users to sign the blockchain transactions via the wallet UI or via JSON/RPC calls added in the integrated app code.
+Next, developers can use the provider initialized earlier to allow authenticated users to sign the blockchain transactions via the wallet UI or JSON/RPC calls added in the integrated app code.

 !!! an-tip "Sample Code"